perpetualintelligence/docs/docfx_project/articles/pi-cli/concepts.md

         }
     }

-    // Add pi-cli to the console app public void ConfigureServices(IServiceCollection services)
+    // Add terminal to the console app public void ConfigureServices(IServiceCollection services)
     {
         ICliBuilder builder = services.AddCli(options => { ... });
     }
 ```

 Many of the fundamental CLI terminal configuration settings can be set on the options.
-The @"PerpetualIntelligence.Cli.Extensions.ICliBuilderExtensions" provides dependency injection extension methods to register required and optional services.
+The @"PerpetualIntelligence.Terminal.Extensions.ICliBuilderExtensions" provides dependency injection extension methods to register required and optional services.
 For more information see the following:
 - [Configuration options](options.md)
 - [DI Services](services.md)